Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 🚀 Subscriptions ready at ws://localhost:4001/subscriptions
 ```

 Navigate to http://localhost:4001/graphql.
-Apollo Graphql playground should be displayed to play with graphql API.
+Apollo Graphql playground should be available to play with graphql API.

 Run a Query like below and execute.